text-gen/text-gen.com/_notes/Context available for templates.md

 ### selection
 `selection` is the selected text according to the method explained in [[Considered Context]].

+### selections (new v0.2.17)
+It is an array that includes the all selections.
+You can access it through `selections`.

 ### context
 includes YAML Varaibles, Title*, StaredHeadings*, Selection {{}}